 Previously The High Court simply stated that my argument had "no prospects of success" and on this occasion they stated "there is no reason to doubt the correctness of the decision of the Court of Appeal".

-These in my view are not reasons they are determinations, please see the application to the High Court below.
+These in my view are not either adequate reasons or a reason they are determinations, please see the application to the High Court below.

 So even though the NSW Court of Appeal recognised that the law used to protect the privacy and identity of a child could have a second purpose of protecting the privacy and identity of those that remove the child, i.e the Department and OOHC, this does not mean that the provision was not directed to protecting children.
 This of course could easily be argued in the alternative that the provision was in fact rationally directed to protect the Department and OOHC to enable the abduction of children.
 This I believe is why the High Court would not hear this application.